CaptTofu/clickhouse-backup/altinity-kb-setup-and-maintenance/altinity-kb-data-migration/fetch_alter_table.md

 ALTER TABLE <tablename> ATTACH PARTITION <partition_id>
 ```

 will attach the partitions to a table.
-To check the fetched partitions were move correctly execute again the first query.
+Again and because the process is manual, it is recommended to check that the fetched partitions are attached correctly and that there are no detached parts left.
+Check both ```system.parts``` and ```system.detached_parts``` tables.

 ### Detach tables and delete replicas:

-If needed after moveing the data and check that everything is sound you can detach the tables and delete the replicas.
+If needed, after moving the data and checking that everything is sound, you can detach the tables and delete the replicas.

 ```sql
 -- Required for DROP REPLICA